AI-Research-and-Innovation-Forum/arif-library-system/README.md

 4. Commit and push your changes
 5. Inform the team to review your **Pull Request (PR)**

-> ⚠️ Only contributors assigned via the group discussion should push code.
-Passive members are not allowed.

 ---

 ## 📌 Guidelines